MTSO Strategic Plan

 OUR INTENT IN PLANNING

-This plan assumes that a process of strategic navigation and planning will need to be part of an ongoing conversation, among representative stewards and stakeholders.
-It reflects the current direction and commitments of the school and projects a pathway for further implementation and advancement.
-We acknowledge the rapidly changing context in which we seek to fulfill our mission, and we value the nimble nature of our community, which is a unique asset for engaging a dynamic world.
-While we have a five- to seven-year horizon in mind as we look ahead, we expect to renew and even reshape the plan at least every three years.
-An addendum with specific and assessable action steps for each academic/fiscal year will be presented for adoption at the Spring Board Meeting of the previous year.
+This plan, first adopted in 2016, assumed a five- to seven-year horizon and an ongoing process of strategic navigation and planning among representative constituents and stakeholders.
+In committing to a next phase of the plan, we acknowledge the rapidly changing context in which we seek to fulfill our mission, and we value the nimble nature of our community, which is a unique asset for engaging a dynamic world.
+As we look ahead, we expect to renew and even reshape the plan at least every three years.
+An addendum with specific and assessable action steps will be implemented each year.

 Goal One: Develop and Augment Institutional Identity and Vocation.